LostNFound-Andro/LostNFound-Design/README.md

 # LostNFound-Design
 Object Oriented Design Document for the LostNFound Application.
+Design document was prepared according to the given SRS document.
 Prepared using Latex.